DrawKit/DrawKit/README.md

 ## How We Work Together / Contributing

-The DrawKit Community uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for its core projects: DrawKit and stable releases, as well as surrounding projects.

-Please do take the time to read the [C4.1 RFC](http://rfc.zeromq.org/spec:22).

-1. Find an issue or limitation that bugs you / open a new one.
-2. Discuss.
-3. Branch off, commit, and test.
-4. Make a pull request / attach the commits to the issue.
+DrawKit needs your help!
+There are numerous warnings to address and minor updates needed.
+Pick something easy and make a difference.
+Please help maintain and support this incredible framework.

-We work with github pull requests.
-If your patch is accepted you will get credit in the contributors file.
-You are responsible for tracking your patch and convincing the maintainers to accept it.
+**We welcome GitHub pull requests.** If your patch is accepted you will get credit in the contributors file.

 # Overview